-David Truslove was at London’s Coliseum for English National Opera’s revival of Anthony Minghella’s Olivier Award-winning production; Giacomo Puccini’s Madam Butterfly.
+David Truslove was at London’s Coliseum for the English National Opera’s (ENO) revival of Anthony Minghella’s Olivier Award-winning production; Giacomo Puccini’s Madam Butterfly.

 Her portrayal of the abandoned Japanese wife is a highly credible creation, coy when she first meets Lieutenant Pinkerton, yielding shy admiring glances, coldly formal to the unwanted advances of Prince Yamadori and blindly trusting in her husband’s return.
 Her self-possession is matched by a voice of considerable strength and beauty, soaring through the high notes in the opening sequence and thereafter producing ardour, compassion and, not least, physical stamina.
 Her ‘Un bel di’ arrives with fierce concentration, stunning for its heart-breaking conviction.